rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 **Note:** This is quite a bad way to parallelize this computation.

 For kernel 1, storing `A` as column-major is better.
 Each thread is accessing a column which is a coalesced memory segment.
 If one uses row-major storage, we can expect terrible performance.
 The opposite argument applies for kernel 2.
 It will be fast for LayoutRight storage, and slow for LayoutLeft.
-In [sample-3.cpp](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-3.cpp), we perform kernels 1 and 2 on a LayoutLeft Kokkos View:
+In [sample-3.cpp](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-3.cpp), we perform kernels 1 on both a LayoutLeft and a LayoutRight Kokkos View:

 ```c++
 int N = 10000;